 Apply for Admission

-January 15 is the deadline for fall admission applications.
+January 31, 2022 is the deadline for fall admission applications.

-Applicants for the Fall must also apply for a Teaching Assistantship OR waive this requirement by emailing Stanislav Rivkin (MFA Program Coordinator) at email@example.com by 1/31/22.
+IA/TA positions are awarded on an annual basis for the full academic year.
+Applicants for Fall admission are automatically considered for Teaching Assistantships.
+Those who do not intend on holding an Assistantship should waive this requirement by emailing Stanislav Rivkin (MFA Program Coordinator) at email@example.com by 1/31/22.

 Steps to Applying

 - Please submit your portfolio as a single PDF file.
 The PDF must show your last name and your genre (e.g., Smith, Poetry).
 The writing portfolio is the single most important factor in determining admission to the MFA program.

 For general admissions questions, please e-mail Stanislav Rivkin, MFA Program Coordinator, at firstname.lastname@example.org.